SkylineCommunications/dataminer-docs/connector-help/connector_help/Axon_ERS11.md

 ### Virtual Elements

-The driver contains different virtual elements (*ERS11*, *HAF90*, *SDR08*, *SDR09*) which contain specific information and settings related to the virtual element type:
+The connector contains different virtual elements (*ERS11*, *HAF90*, *SDR08*, *SDR09*) which contain specific information and settings related to the virtual element type:

 - **ERS11**: the **ERS11** virtual element contains information and settings that are **ERS11** related.
 The virtual element contains the following pages: